 Counting at least 300 species, woundwort (Stachys), also called hedge-nettle, is one of the largest genera in the mint family (Lamiaceae), distributed in Europe, Asia, Africa, and the Americas.
 The generic name is from the Greek stachys (‘an ear of grain’), referring to the inflorescence, which is often a spike, like in many species of grain.
 The popular name woundwort refers to the former usage of several species in this genus for healing wounds, hedge-nettle to the nettle-like leaves of many species.

 Tibetan woundwort (Stachys tibetica) is a rather woody, many-branched plant, often forming clumps.
 Stems are up to 50 cm tall, slightly hairy.
-This plant grows in rocky areas, between 2,100 and 4,500 metres altitude, in western Tibet, Pakistan, and Ladakh.
+This plant grows in rocky areas, between 2,100 and 4,500 m altitude, in western Tibet, Pakistan, and Ladakh.

 Tibetan woundwort is common in Ladakh, here photographed at Honupatta.
 (Photo copyright © by Kaj Halberg)